 Hong Kong is a Special Administrative Region (SAR) and has separate immigration regulations from those of the People's Republic of China.

-As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the

 Safety and security